hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `source_engine_version` - (Required, as of Feb 2018 only '5.6' supported) Version of the source engine used to make the backup

 This will not recreate the resource if the S3 object changes in some way.
 It's only used to initialize the database

+### Backup Replication Options

+You can configure the database to store the automated snapshots in a different region.
+Full details in the API Docs: [StartDBInstanceAutomatedBackupsReplication](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StartDBInstanceAutomatedBackupsReplication.html).

+The `backup_replication` block supports the following arguments:

+* `destination_region` - (Required) The region to replicate the backups to (must be a different region than the database resides in)
+* `backup_retention_period` - (Optional) How many days to to store backups for in the destination region
+* `kms_key_id` - (Optional) If `storage_encrypted` is enabled and this is not provided, the default aws kms key for rds is used

 ### Timeouts